Max Gray CHAMP Research

 More information: Child Bipolar Network

 UPLIFT is a family treatment program for teens and young adults (ages 13 – 25 years) who are struggling with problems with thinking, mood, and daily functioning – what we call psychosis risk syndromes.
 We are a network of seven university clinics doing research on effective treatments for young people with psychosis syndromes.
+ENROLLMENT IS NOW CLOSED.
 We are inviting you to learn about psychosis syndromes and determine whether you and your family want to take part in our treatment and research program.
 There are seven universities involved (see Contacts), University of California, Los Angeles(UCLA), University of California, San Diego (UCSD), University of California, San Francisco (UCSF), University of Calgary (Calgary, Canada), Beth Israel Deaconess Hospital (Boston, MA), Zucker-Hillside Hospital (New York), and Yale University (New Haven, CT).

-Project Contact: 310-206-3466
+Project Contact: CHAMP Clinic (310-825-2836)

 More information: UPLIFT